crosscompute/crosscompute-docs/docs/automation-framework/README.md

               input folder }
       settings: { settings to configure the view }
   templates:
-    - path: { path to your markdown template or jupyter notebook wizard }
+    - path: { path to your markdown template or jupyter notebook form }
 output:
   variables:
     - id: { id to use when referencing this variable in your template }